GunaKoppula/ERA-V1/Session_6/README.md

 ## Part 1 - Backpropagation

+- Forward propagation
-- First, we compute the output of the neural network by propagating the input data through the network's layers.
+First, we compute the output of the neural network by propagating the input data through the network's layers.
 Each layer has a set of weights to the input and passes the result through an activation function and then calculate the loss.

 ```ruby
 h1 = w1*i1 + w2*i2